Tyree Talton

-Tyree Talton (born May 10, 1976) is a former American football defensive back in the National Football League (NFL) and the XFL.
+Tyree Talton (born May 10, 1976) is an American former professional football defensive back in the National Football League (NFL) and the XFL.
+He was selected in the fifth round of the 1999 NFL draft.
 He played for the NFL's Detroit Lions in 1999.
 In 2001, he played for the New York/New Jersey Hitmen.
 He played at the collegiate level at the University of Northern Iowa.
-He was drafted in the 8th round and 58th overall in the 2001 XFL Draft by the New York/New Jersey Hitmen.
+He was selected by the Hitmen in the eighth round and 58th overall in the 2001 XFL draft.